 Supporting Mental Health and Wellbeing

-As the school closures continue, it is important for our children to understand what is happening and that any feelings that they may have are valid and important.
-Your child's wellbeing and mental health is the most important thing to support at the minute.
+Our children's wellbeing and mental health is the most important thing to support at the moment.
 If your child is feeling anxious, they will find learning much more difficult.

 On this page, there are several different resources produced by the Educational Psychology service to use to support children's wellbeing and mental health.